 When we run a Monte Carlo analysis for Ms. Doe using these figures along with a few assumptions on income needs, planning age, rate of return, and inflation, we see that she has a high probability (86%) of living out her life (in this case 20 more years) without running out of money.
 Now, if we assume a 25% reduction in Ms. Doe’s Social Security income from $2,000/month to $1,500/month, her likelihood of success drops from 86% all the way down to 66%.
 Given a 25% reduction in Ms. Doe’s Social Security benefit, she would need to cut her annual income need by 10% to get her success rate back to the original forecast of 86%.

 With the numerous challenges faced by the Social Security program, estimates indicate that the funds will be able to pay full benefits for the next 20 years, but only 75-80% after that.
 Even though we can’t predict what will ultimately happen to these benefits, it is important to plan for these different scenarios so that our clients are financially prepared for the worst case.

 Whether you’re already retired, on the fringe of retirement, or still in the middle stages of your career, it is important to understand the true value of your Social Security retirement benefits and what a vital role these benefits will likely play during your golden years.
-Similar to a pension, these fixed income streams are often times not only excluded from the traditional household balance sheet but also from an overall asset allocation standpoint.
+Like a pension, these fixed-income streams are often excluded not only from the traditional household balance sheet but from an overall asset allocation standpoint.
 The significance of Social Security income to most retirees is huge and the decisions about the timing of when to take it and how to use it can impact other assets on the balance sheet, hence the importance of understanding its place in your financial plan.